Regina11239/Space-Rocket-Game/README.md

 Above shows images of when letters are being destroyed(image 1) and after some cities are being destroyed(image 2).

 Notice:
 This program requires a Java Applet to run.
 The applet extension is currently deprecated, so I recommend running it with Java version 8 or 7.
-Program inished in 2020.
+Program finished in 2020.